braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder.md

 ### Overview

 Variables allow you to use predefined variable types in SQL to reference values without needing to manually copy the value.
-For example, instead of manually copying a campaign's ID to the SQL editor, you can use `{{campaign.${My campaign}}}` to directly select a campaign from a dropdown in the **Variables** tab.
+For example, instead of manually copying a campaign's ID to the SQL editor, you can use {% raw %}`{{campaign.${My campaign}}}`{% endraw %} to directly select a campaign from a dropdown in the **Variables** tab.

 ![][3]